Kannadigas: Literature

-Noted travellers and linguists who contributed during the pre- and post-imperial eras include Germany's Ferdinand Kittel, England's Thomas Hodson, Persia's Abd-al-Razzāq Samarqandī and China's Huen-tsang.

 Kannada journalism

 Mangaluru Samachara was the first Kannada news publication as early as 1843 by German missionary Hermann Mögling.
 Followed by Bhashyam Bhashyachar who is credited with publishing the first Kannada weekly from Mysore "Mysuru Vrittanta Bodhini" in 1859 under the royal patronage of Krishnaraja Wadiyar III.
 Shortly after Indian independence in 1948, K. N. Guruswamy founded The Printers (Mysore) Private Limited and began publishing two newspapers, Deccan Herald and Prajavani.
 Presently the Times of India and Vijaya Karnataka are the largest-selling English and Kannada newspapers respectively.
-D. V. Gundappa was notable Kannada journalist, he was awarded third-highest civilian award Padmabhushan in 1974.
+D. V. Gundappa was a notable Kannada journalist, he was awarded third-highest civilian award Padmabhushan in 1974.

 List of a few major newspapers: